Welcome to QuickMail!

 WHAT?
 Crafting emails

 In QuickMail, you need to create Sequences.
-We use the word sequence instead of Campaign because Campaign is often looked as a one-off.
-In QuickMail, sequences are more like a train track laying out a path and prospects can enter the sequence at any time and simply follow the sequence of steps.
+We use the word Sequence instead of "campaign" because campaign is often looked as a one-off.
+You can think of Sequences like a train track which lays out a path for Prospects with several stops along the way.
+Just like a train track, it can be reused at any time, with each Prospect following the specific path you set for them.

 You have 2 important notions to understand: Steps and Variations.